-On June 4, 2008, Exelixis entered into a Facility Agreement with Deerfield Private Design Fund, L.P., Deerfield Private Design International, L.P., Deerfield Partners, L.P. and Deerfield International Limited (collectively, the "Deerfield Entities"), pursuant to which the Deerfield Entities agreed to loan to us up to \$150.0 million.
+On June 4, 2008, we entered into a Facility Agreement with Deerfield Private Design Fund, L.P., Deerfield Private Design International, L.P., Deerfield Partners, L.P. and Deerfield International Limited (collectively, the "Deerfield Entities"), pursuant to which the Deerfield Entities agreed to loan to us up to \$150.0 million.
 We may draw down on the loan facility in \$15.0 million increments through December 4, 2009, with any amounts drawn being due on June 4, 2013.
 We are under no obligation to draw down on the loan facility and at any time prior to any draw downs, we may terminate the loan facility without penalty.
 Pursuant to the Facility Agreement, we paid the Deerfield Entities a one time transaction fee of \$3.8 million, or 2.5% of the loan facility.
 In addition, we are obligated to pay an annual commitment fee of \$3.4 million, or 2.25% of the loan facility, that is payable quarterly and will be recognized as interest expense as incurred.
 Any outstanding balances under the loan facility will accrue interest at a rate of 6.75% per annum compounded annually and can be repaid at any time with shares of our common stock, subject to certain restrictions, or in cash.
+If our cash and cash equivalents and marketable securities on the last day of any calendar quarter are less than \$75.0 million, then we would be in default under the Facility Agreement with the Deerfield Entities, and the Deerfield Entities would have the right, among other remedies, to cancel our right to request disbursements and declare immediately due and payable any amounts accrued or payable under the Facility Agreement.

-Pursuant to the Facility Agreement, we issued six-year warrants to the Deerfield Entities to purchase 1,000,000 shares of our common stock at an exercise price of \$7.40 per share.
+Pursuant to the Facility Agreement, we issued six-year warrants to the Deerfield Entities to purchase an aggregate of 1,000,000 shares of our common stock at an exercise price of \$7.40 per share.
 In addition, upon drawing on the loan facility, we must issue additional warrants as follows: (a) for each of the first through fifth disbursements, warrants to purchase an aggregate of 400,000 shares of our common stock at an exercise price equal of \$7.40 per share and (b) for each disbursement, warrants to purchase an aggregate of 800,000 shares of our common stock at an exercise price equal to 120% of the average of the Volume Weighted Average Price (as defined in the Facility Agreement) of our common stock for each of the 15 trading days beginning with the trading day following receipt by the Deerfield Entities of a disbursement request.
 If we were to draw the entire loan facility, we would be required to grant warrants to purchase an aggregate of 11,000,000 shares of our common stock.

 The warrants issued upon signing of the Facility Agreement were assigned a value of \$3.4 million using the Black-Scholes option pricing model.
 The related assumptions were as follows: risk-free interest rate of 3.41%, expected life of six years, volatility of 62% and expected dividend yield of 0%.
 The value of the warrants and the one time transaction fee of \$3.8 million have been included as deferred charges under "Other assets" on the accompanying consolidated balance sheet and will be expensed as interest expense over the five year term of the loan facility.
-The value of the warrants is also included in "Additional paid-in-capital" on the accompanying consolidated balance sheet.